Skip to content

 Get-Member gm Displays the properties, methods, and different members of an object.

-Get-Module gmo Displays the list of all the modules that are loaded behind the scene.
+Get-Module gmo Displays the list of all the modules that are loaded behind the scenes.
 You can use the cmdlet Get-Module -ListAvailable to view the list of all available modules.
 A module is a collection of cmdlets, variables, functions, and workflows.

 Get-PSBreakpoint gbp Retrieves all current breakpoints that are set in the current session.
 This cmdlet can help you debug PowerShell.